ddella/OpenSSL/ECC Certificate Chain/README.md

 -out server-crt.pem
 ```
 ## Making the chain of trust
-The chain of trust, is a `PEM` file that includes all the certificates.
+The chain of trust, is a `PEM` file that includes all the Root/Intermediate certificates.
 It's usually not necessary to have **all** the certificates.
-You will almost never need the RootCA certificate as usually it's included in your trusted store with your OS or Firefox, as an example.
+You will almost never need the RootCA certificate as it's usually included in your trusted store with your OS or Firefox, as an example.
 In the case of OpenSSL, you need all certificates because it doesn't read any trust store by default.
 ```shell
 cat int-crt.pem ca-crt.pem > ca-chain.pem